SNasser97/media_organiser/README.md

-# media_organiser
+# media_uploader
 ### A Synoptic Project was completed at the end of my apprenticeship with QA.
-A Media organiser where you can upload media files to the database and view them on the web page.
+A Media uploader where you can upload media files to the database and view them on the web page or delete from the page.

 1. `install xampp`
+2. `download the repo as a zip`
-2. `place the media_organiser into htdocs`
+3. `place the media_uploader-master into htdocs`
-3. `Create database "media" without quotes`
+4. `Create database "media" without quotes`
-3. `import media.sql into the database "media" in phpmyadmin`
+5. `import media.sql into the database "media" in phpmyadmin`

 Additional info provided in README.txt when copying the project over.